-The fertilizers market in China has been witnessing sluggish growth rate, owing to increasing awareness with respect to the environmental degradation caused by fertilizers and escalating focus of the government on the zero-growth policy of fertilizers, however, the country is laying more emphasis on augmenting the use of secondary fertilizers, including magnesium, calcium and sulphur in the coming years.
-The China fertilizers market report is segmented on the basis of type and application.
+The fertilizers market in China has been witnessing sluggish growth rate, owing to increasing awareness with respect to the environmental degradation caused by fertilizers and escalating focus of the government on the zero-growth policy of fertilizers, however, the country is laying more emphasis on augmenting the use of secondary fertilizers, including magnesium, calcium, and sulfur in the coming years.
+The China fertilizer market report is segmented on the basis of type and application.
 Hong Kong, Macau, and Taiwan are not considered in the scope of the study.

 |Secondary Nutrient Fertilizers|

 Report scope can be customized per your requirements.
 Click here.